MathML2020/MathML2020.github.io/index.md

 - [Clarice Poon](http://www.damtp.cam.ac.uk/user/cmhsp2/), University of Bath, UK

 # Call for contributions
 We are accepting contributions for posters.
 Please submit 1 page abstracts [here](https://docs.google.com/forms/d/e/1FAIpQLSdXYTucpfDubVkalV2ZbC7Qln0h__O692iHcsJOyc9R2KpAEw/viewform).
+If you wish to attend this meeting but do not want to present a poster, then please email us at  [MathML2020@bath.ac.uk](MathML2020@bath.ac.uk).
+Note, however, that due to space limitations, we will give priority to those who offer to present posters.

 Deadline: 13th March 2020<br/>
 Notification of acceptance: 10th April 2020